telerik/fiddler-jam-docs/portal/portal-logs.md

 To examine a screenshot:

 1. From the **Captured Logs** list, select [a **Click** event line](#browser-events).
 The associated screenshot loads in the **Inspectors** tab as the last property of the event data.

-1. Use the **Save** icon to locally download the screenshot as a PNG file.
+1. Use the **Save** icon to download the screenshot as a PNG file locally.

 The following figure demonstrates a captured click action.